Fill in this quick form to receive your FREE personal holiday quote from us...

 The course at Wanaka Golf Club is set in spectacular alpine scenery.
 The front nine is blessed with views over Lake Wanaka township to the lake and mountains beyond.
 The back nine has more of a parkland feel with tree lined fairways and views of Mt Iron, Mt Gold and the Cardrona Valley.
 Snow-capped peaks surround the course in winter, but the climate in Wanaka ensures it is playable all year round.
 Please enquiry for further information.

 Driving time Wanaka to Queenstown 70 km / 43 miles, 1 hour

-Drive over the beautiful Crown Range, New Zealand’s highest State Highway and admire the vistas from fantastic viewing points.
+Drive over the beautiful Crown Range, one of New Zealand’s highest alpine roads, and admire the vistas from fantastic viewing points.
 Be sure to stop at the historic Cardrona Hotel for a refreshment before your arrival into Queenstown, New Zealand’s adventure capital and scenic resort town.

 Stay 4 nights in Queenstown or Arrowtown.